A look at the November 1994 issue of British C64 magazine, Commodore Format.

 - This issue had no subscriber’s newsletter.

 The fiftieth edition of Commodore Format was notable for more than the magazine reaching its half-century: it was also the last issue of the magazine with a glossy cover or meaningful number of pages.
 CF50 was also popular editor Dave Golder’s last (read his interview with us about his time on the mag here).
-With hindsight – and as we’ll see over the final few installments of Issue Review – November 1994 might well have been the ideal point to close the mag.
+With hindsight – and as we’ll see over the final few instalments of this series – November 1994 might well have been the ideal point to close the mag.

 That’s all for next time, though, because issue 50 is Dave’s brilliant send-off.
 It was actually co-edited by Future Publishing stalwart Tim Norris because Dave was already halfway out the door to console mag Ultimate Future Games.
 Whilst there is definitely a lack of joined up thinking in this issue because of the fact – “the number of production errors left me in a genuine depression”, Dave told us – the content is still fantastic.